 Understanding each primary source of nonprofit support will go a long way toward getting your nonprofit up and running.

-Using resources like online donations software is important because it sets your nonprofit up for growth.
-It also shows grant application reviewers that you’re thinking through the practical aspects of running a nonprofit.
-You’re in it for the long haul.
+Using resources like online donations software is important because it sets your nonprofit up for growth and shows grant-giving institutions that you’re thinking through the practical aspects of running a nonprofit.
+You’re in it for the long haul!

-It should also make the giving process easier for your donors.
-The longer the giving process, the likelier that the donor will pause midway through it—and never complete the donation.
-Look for technology that completes donations in a few clicks, and that makes it just as easy to set up recurring donations.
-If technology is the bedrock of successful fundraising, recurring donations are the layer just above that bedrock.
-They’re crucial to long-term engagement.
+The right donation tools also make the giving process easier for your supporters.
+Look for technology that allows for complete donations in a few clicks, and that makes it just as easy to set up recurring donations— which are crucial to long-term engagement.

 These are the three main types of corporate giving programs that support nonprofits:

 You’ve already put in all the hard work to complete your 501(c)(3) application, but now it’s time to conduct even more research.
 If you want corporate support for your nonprofit organization, you’ll need to identify companies that might be interested in helping you pursue your mission.

 For example, Home Depot’s Framing Hope program focuses on supporting nonprofit and community-based rebuilding efforts by donating materials.
 If your new nonprofit’s first major project involves construction in any way, this corporate giving program is definitely worth exploring.

 Check out Double the Donation’s guide to corporate donation requests for more examples of programs like this one.

 Individual corporate giving programs and nonprofit startup grants vary widely by company.
 Some are topic- or region-specific, and others provide either financial support or in-kind donations to help get your projects started.
 This means you’ll need to research your options and determine which corporate giving programs might be the best fit for your nonprofit.